foundry-vtt-community/wiki.js/development/api/roll.md

 Rolls are a critical piece of Foundry's infrastructure and useful to every tabletop roleplaying game, but their actual usage is entirely dependent on the system or module.

-Code for Roll and its related classes can be found in `yourFoundryInstallPath/resources/app/client-esm/dice/`.
+Code for Roll and its related classes can be found in `yourFoundryInstallPath/resources/app/client/dice/` (`yourFoundryInstallPath/resources/app/client-esm/dice/` before v13).

 ---
 ## Key Concepts

-Rolls work like normal javascript classes; code will frequently feature lines like `const roll = new Roll(formula, data)`, where the resulting `roll` variable is an instance of the Roll class.
+Rolls work like normal JavaScript classes; code will frequently feature lines like `const roll = new Roll(formula, data)`, where the resulting `roll` variable is an instance of the Roll class.
 Also unlike other parts of Foundry, there aren't a ton of built-in static methods - most everything that matters is done as part of an instance of the class.

 ### Evaluation